pakeke-constructor/umg-mod-monorepo/terrain/readme.md

     imgEndX = imageWidth, imgEndY = imageHeight
 })
 -- generates terrain from an input image.
-(Heightmap image) -- NOTE: This function will have no effect until you call terrainObj:finalize()
+(Heightmap image) -- NOTE: This function will have no effect until you call terrainObj:sync()

 terrainObj:addTerrain(worldX, worldY, radius)
 -- adds terrain in a radius, and syncs to clients.
--- NOTE: This function will have no effect until you call terrainObj:finalize()
+-- NOTE: This function will have no effect until you call terrainObj:sync()

 terrainObj:removeTerrain(worldX, worldY, radius)
 -- removes terrain in a radius
--- NOTE: This function will have no effect until you call terrainObj:finalize()
+-- NOTE: This function will have no effect until you call terrainObj:sync()

-terrainObj:finalize()
+terrainObj:sync()
 -- Finalizes any changes made to the terrain, and syncs to all clients.